Dedicated Calculator

 Property transactions carry more moving parts than many first-time buyers expect.
 Official treatment, valuation basis, documentation quality, transaction type, and current tax position can all affect the final amount.
 That is why smart buyers do not plan to the rupee.
 They build a margin above the estimate.

 This page is designed for that kind of planning.
-It gives you a working number and helps you understand the effect of filer status and additional charges, but it also teaches the right habit: never assume the bare minimum cash requirement is the true requirement.
+It gives you a working number and helps you understand the effect of Finance Bill table rates and additional charges, but it also teaches the right habit: never assume the bare minimum cash requirement is the true requirement.

 From a user-intent perspective, this is exactly what people searching for a property tax calculator usually want.
 They are not only asking for tax math.
 They are asking whether they can handle the deal financially.

-That is why this page connects back to the filer vs non-filer guide and the become a filer guide.
+That is why this page connects back to the withholding tax guide and the capital gains tax guide.
 For some users, the biggest value of this calculator is not the estimate itself.
-It is the realization that becoming a filer before a transaction may create real savings.
+It is the habit of checking official-rate assumptions before a transaction.

 That makes the calculator more actionable.
-Instead of only showing a tax burden, it helps users see a practical next step that can improve the transaction outcome.
+Instead of only showing a tax burden, it helps users see which source and rate assumption the estimate depends on.

 Why Total Cost Awareness Improves Property Decisions